 Just Another Day In Paradise

-Cruise ships generally conjure dreamy images of shuffleboard, luxury, and the classic TV show Love Boat, may come to mind.
-But when you take a deeper look at the industry, you are confronted with environmental sewage, viruses, and disgusting food.
+Utter the words cruise ships, and you may think shuffleboard, luxury, and exoticism, a la classic TV show Love Boat.
+But when you take a deeper look at the industry beyond the copper tan and the booze, you are confronted with environmental sewage, viruses, and disgusting food.

 According to Marcie Keever, the Oceans and Vessels Program Director at Friends of the Earth: